pdj555/ethereum-blocks/README.md

 For this project, we will be using a dataset of 100 blocks in the Ethereum blockchain, as well as a new dataset of transactions corresponding to the first 15 blocks in the original dataset.

-You will be updating your Blocks.java class as well as implementing the new Transaction.java class to accomplish the tasks laid out by this README and Driver.java.

-There will be a template for Blocks.java provided in your repo that is caught up through project 2 if you were unable to complete it.

 ## Transaction UML

 <img src=./imgs/TransactionUML.PNG width=50% height=50%>